hashicorp/terraform-provider-vault/website/docs/d/namespaces.html.md

 ---
 layout: "vault"
-page_title: "Vault: vault_namespaces data souece"
+page_title: "Vault: vault_namespaces data source"
 sidebar_current: "docs-vault-datasource-namespaces"
 description: |-
-  Fetches a list of all namespaces in Vault
+  Fetches a list of all direct child namespaces in Vault
 ---

 # vault\_namespace

-Lists all direct child [Namespaces](https://www.vaultproject.io/docs/enterprise/namespaces/index.html) in Vault.
+Lists all direct child [Namespaces](https://developer.hashicorp.com/vault/docs/enterprise/namespaces) in Vault.

 **Note** this feature is available only with Vault Enterprise.